 NGOs and governmental or international organisations

-France has some international NGOs (Non-Governmental Organisations) that need English speaking professionals.
+French international NGOs (Non-Governmental Organisations) may need English speaking professionals.
 The Ministry of Foreign Affairs has put together an unofficial list of the main ones.

 Governmental organisations can be great options depending on where you live.
 The Consulates and Embassies are sometimes recruiting fellow citizens already settled in France and not necessarily civil servants.